fhiso/sources-and-citations/citation-elements.md

 language.

-{.note} The `xsd:string` *datatype* is included in this standard in order to align this data model more closely with the RDF data model.
+{.note} The `xsd:string` *datatype* is included in this standard in order to align this data model more closely with the RDF data model, and in particular the [CEV RFDa] bindings which use this *datatype* as the default when no *language tag* is present.
 The above rule allowing conversion to `rdf:langString` means that applications *may* ignore the `xsd:string` *datatype*.

 #### The `rdfs:Resource` datatype

-This standard also makes very limited use of the `rdfs:Resource` type defined in §2.1 of [RDFS] as the class of everything that can be expressed in RDF.
-It is provided solely for compatibility with the RDF data model, and explicit use of this *datatype* is *not recommended*.
+This standard also makes use of the `rdfs:Resource` type defined in §2.1 of [RDFS] as the class of everything that can be expressed in RDF.
+In these Citation Elements standards, its use is more specific, and it is used as a *datatype* to represent resources identified by IRIs.
+In this context a resource might be a document or file that can be retrieved from that IRI, but it also includes an physical and abstract concept that are merely identified by an IRI.

+{.example}  The `rdfs:Resource` *datatype* is used to represent the website from which an online *source* can be retrieved.

+{.note}  The fact that FHISO is using `rdfs:Resource` in a more specific manner than RDF does not introduce a incompatibility between RDF and this FHISO standard.
+This is because, in RDF terminology, `rdfs:Resource` is not a datatype but something more general.
+All literals in RDF have a datatype, but IRIs are a distinct class of entity which do not have an RDF datatype.
+Instead the thing they represent has a type and `rdfs:Resource` is the most general possible type.
+A further complication is that all RDF datatypes are also subclasses of `rdfs:Resource`, but as `rdfs:Resource` is not itself an RDF datatype, it cannot appear in contexts where an RDF datatype is expected.
+For the purpose of FHISO's Citation Elements standards, the `rdfs:Resource` *datatype* is not a *supertype* of any other *datatype*.

+The *lexical space* of thus *datatype* is the space of valid IRIs matching the `IRI` production in §2.2 of
+&#x5B;[RFC 3987](https://tools.ietf.org/html/rfc3987)].
+It is a
-For the purpose of this standard, it is an *unstructured non-language-tagged datatype* with the following properties:
+*non-language-tagged datatype* with the following properties:

 ------           -----------------------------------------------
 Name             `http://www.w3.org/2000/01/rdf-schema#Resource`
-Pattern          `.*`
+Pattern          `[a-z][a-z0-9+.-]+:[^ ]+`
 Supertype        *none*
 Abstract         no
 ------           -----------------------------------------------

-{.ednote}  In RDF terminology, this is not a datatype but something more general.
-All literals in RDF have a datatype, but IRIs are a distinct class of entity which do not have a datatype.
-Instead the thing they represent has a type and `rdfs:Resource` is the most general possible type; all RDF datatypes are also subclasses of `rdfs:Resource`.
-This means `rdfs:Resource` doesn't quite fit seamlessly into the Citation Elements data model.
-The chief reason for supporting it is to accommodate *citation element values* that are IRIs, and in particular the `href` attribute in the [CEV RDFa] bindings.
-The handling of these should be revisited as the [CEV Vocabulary] progresses, and this may result in `rdfs:Resource` support being removed from this standard or made *optional*.
+{.ednote}  This *pattern* almost certainly needs revising.

+Applications *must not* define *subtypes* of `rdfs:Resource`.

+{.note}  This restriction is likely to be removed in a future version of this standard.
+If and when *subtypes* of `rdfs:Resource` are permitted, they will be almost certainly be used to describe the type of resource being referenced, rather than the type of IRI used to reference it.
+Therefore it is very unlikely that *subtypes* of `rdfs:Resource` will be permitted to define a *pattern* or further constrain the *lexical space* of the *datatype*.

+{.ednote} A future draft of this standard may clarify its relationship with the `xsd:anyURI` *datatype*.
+In RDF, the two are entirely unrelated as `xsd:anyURI` is used in RDF as the datatype of a literal, whereas `rdfs:Resource` is used as the type of the resource referenced by an IRI.
+But there may be a use case to make the two interchangeable, much as `xsd:string` is with an `rdf:langString` tagged with the *language tag* `und`.

 ### Unions of datatypes